Weeks without power or water ahead as Laura cleanup begins

-LAKE CHARLES, La.
-(AP) — The destructive storm surge has receded, and the clean up has begun from Hurricane Laura, but officials along this shattered stretch of Louisiana coast are warning returning residents they will face weeks without power or water amid the hot, stifling days of late summer.
+CAMERON PARISH, La.
+(AP) — The destructive storm surge has receded, and the cleanup has begun from Hurricane Laura, but officials along this shattered stretch of southwestern Louisiana are warning returning residents they will face weeks without power or water amid the hot, stifling days of late summer.

-The U.S. toll from the Category 4 hurricane stood at 16 deaths, with more than half of those killed by carbon monoxide poisoning from the unsafe operation of generators.
+The U.S. toll from the Category 4 hurricane rose to 16 deaths Saturday, with more than half of those killed by carbon monoxide poisoning from the unsafe operation of generators.
+The latest deaths included an 80-year-old woman and an 84-year-old man who died from just such a poisoning.

-President Donald Trump plans to tour the damage in Louisiana and neighboring Texas on Saturday.
+President Donald Trump plans to tour the damage in Louisiana and neighboring Texas on Saturday and is expected to receive briefings on relief efforts.

+White House spokesman Judd Deere said Trump was traveling “to be with those who have been impacted by Hurricane Laura.”

 Across southwestern Louisiana, people were cleaning up from the hurricane that roared ashore early Thursday, packing 150 mph (240 kph) winds.
 Many were deciding whether they wanted to return home to miserable conditions or wait until basic services are finally restored.